 - Solicitation to commit a sex crime

 - Attempt or conspiracy to commit any of the above-mentioned offenses

 Crimes That Can Result in a Discretionary Sex Offender Registration

 It may sound unbelievable, but a conviction of almost any crime can result in sex offender status for the convicted individual.
 The only ammunition that a prosecutor or judge needs to invoke the discretionary registration law is proof that your crime was committed as the result of sexual compulsion, or for the purpose of sexual gratification.
-As you can now understand, this represents quite the grey area, and an individual found in this situation needs to consult an experienced Sacramento Criminal Attorney immediately.
+As you can now understand, this represents quite the grey area, and an individual found in this situation needs to consult an experienced Sacramento sex offender defense attorney immediately.

 Have you been charged with a sex crime?
 The penalties associated with a conviction for a sex crime are severe and will follow you for the rest of your life.
 Sacramento sex offender defense attorney at Allaye Chan Law can build a case to fight the prosecution and help secure your future.
 Call (916) 446-4400 for a free consultation with Richard A. Chan Jr. today.